-Exclusive: China may give Filipino fishermen access to Scarborough
+Exclusive: China may give Filipino fishermen access to Scarborough - sources

 The sources did not say what, if anything, China might demand from Manila in exchange for the fishing concession.

-“It will be a return to the Arroyo days,” the second Chinese source said, referring to the administration of former president Gloria Macapagal Arroyo (2001-2010), when fishermen from both countries had access to waters near Scarborough.
+"It will be a return to the Arroyo days," the second Chinese source said, referring to the administration of former President Gloria Macapagal Arroyo (2001-2010), when fishermen from both countries had access to waters near Scarborough Shoal.

 If all goes according to script, fishery cooperation would be one of more than 10 broad framework agreements the two countries would sign during Duterte's visit, the sources said, without giving further details.